 A student’s academic record will be reviewed at the end of each semester.
 If a student completes less than 12 credit hours each semester and/or does not have a 2.0 GPA, s/he will be placed on academic probation for the following semester.
 This student is still eligible for a Say Yes Buffalo scholarship award while on probation.

 If at the end of the next semester, the student has not completed the required 12 credit hours and does not have a GPA of 2.0 or better, then the student will lose their eligibility for the following semester and not be eligible for a Say Yes scholarship in the next semester.

 Students are eligible for 4 semesters at a community college or 8 semesters at a four-year college for qualified students.
 It is highly recommended that students complete at least 15 credit hours a semester in order to earn their degrees in the time frame supported by Say Yes.

 Can Say Yes funds be used for online courses?

-Can Say Yes funds be used for Summer courses?
+Can Say Yes funds be used for Summer or Winter courses?

 Is study abroad covered?